em-foundation/emscope/README.md

 ```

 >[!NOTE]
-> Using the `--score` option by itself (or in conjunction with `-w`) funnels the output to a single metric &ndash; the **EM•erald**.&thinsp; Starting with _energy per day_ value (as reported earlier), we compute _energy per month_ and then divide this value into 2400 &ndash; yielding our final score.
+> Using the `--score` option by itself (or in conjunction with `-w`) reduces output to a single metric &ndash; the **EM•erald**.&thinsp; Starting with an _energy per day_ value (as reported previously), we compute _energy per month_ and then divide this value into 2400 &ndash; yielding our final score.
 >
-> Why 2400&thinsp;???&thinsp; Because this number approximates the amount of energy available in the ever-popular CR2032 coin-cell battery &ndash; rated at 220&thinsp;mAH and nominally delivering 3V.
+> Why 2400?&thinsp; Because this number approximates the amount of energy available in the ever-popular CR2032 coin-cell battery &ndash; rated at 220&thinsp;mAH and nominally delivering 3V.
 >
 ><p align="center"><b>CR2032 energy:&nbsp; 225 mAh × 3.6 × 3.0 V ≈ 2.43 kJ</b></p>
 ><p align="center"><b>1 EM•erald ≈ 1 CR2032-month</b></p>